-You can make friends there––A guy introduced himself at the first laundromat I ever went to.
-When we discovered we lived near each other, he invited me over to listen to his sound system . . . which I interpreted it as a pick-up attempt and laughed off.
+- You can make friends there: A guy introduced himself at the first laundromat I ever went to.
+When we discovered we lived near each other, he invited me over to listen to his sound system—which I interpreted as a pick-up attempt and laughed off.
 One day, when I was walking past his house from the bus stop, he invited me in to meet his wife and kids.
-Wife??
+Wife?
 I went in.
 She and I subsequently became best friends.

-You can meet friends there––I've run into friends several times where I go now.
-Twice it was people I knew from work, and last time it was a fellow political activist I know.
+- You can wash clothes with friends there: I've run into friends several times where I go now.
+Twice it was people I knew from work, and last time it was a fellow political activist I knew.
 If you have a friend who uses a laundromat, there's nothing to stop you from arranging to wash your clothes there at the same time they do, so you can hang out.

-You can combine tasks––If choose a safe place and drive there, you can go shopping while your laundry washes . . . or get your hair cut, or your nails done, or borrow a book at the library down the street.
+- You can combine tasks: If choose a safe place and drive there, you can go shopping while your laundry washes . . . or get your hair cut, your nails done, or borrow a book at the library down the street.

-You can use the laundromat as a break from your kids––If you have an older child you trust, you can have them watch the younger ones for an hour while you go and relax.
+- You can use the laundromat as a break from your kids: If you have an older child you trust, you can have them watch the younger ones for an hour while you go and relax.
 Yes, it can be relaxing, if you plan it that way.
-This is how.

-I had the humble beginnings.
+I had the humblest beginnings.
 I was doing comedy in laundry mats in 1992, literally where I would bring a little gorilla amp and a lapel mike and just start performing.

 How Laundromats Work

-3. Transport to the laundromat––I walk.
+I walk.
 That's partly to get exercise and partly because I don't own a car (for environmental reasons).
 Carrying a big laundry bag, plus soap and such in my backpack, exercises my arms, trunk muscles, and legs.
-Sometimes, if my laundry load is light and the weather is nice, I take my camera and photograph gardens along the way (for articles).
+Sometimes, if my laundry load is light and the weather is nice, I take my camera and photograph gardens along the way.
 Sometimes I stop and chat briefly with neighbors as I walk.

-5. Add soap––Inside the lid of each machine you will find instructions on how to use it.
-On these machines soap comes first, so I pour a capful of biodegradable laundry detergent directly into the washer and add baking soda to soften––1/8 cup for colored clothes and 1/4 cup for whites.
-If I run out of soap or forgot to bring some, I can always feed change into the soap dispenser, but the packaged soap that comes out is powder (I prefer liquid) and is not biodegradable.
-Be sure not too add too much soap, or you'll flood the drains with bubbles.
+Inside the lid of each machine, you will find instructions on how to use it.
+On these machines, the soap comes first, so I pour a capful of biodegradable laundry detergent directly into the washer and add baking soda to soften––1/8 cup for colored clothes and 1/4 cup for whites.
+If I run out of soap or forget to bring some, I can always feed change into the soap dispenser, but the packaged soap that comes out is powder (I prefer liquid) and is not biodegradable.
+Be sure not to add too much soap or you'll flood the drains with bubbles.

 Sometimes other patrons like to hog baskets, so you have to be assertive––with a smile––and ask if you can use one for a second.
 I've never had anyone refuse, although some were reluctant.
 Since I can tell it's important to them to have a basket for themselves, I always return it when I'm through.
 Otherwise, I just move it against a wall out of the way.

-On the rare occasions I drive to the laundromat, I can take my MacBook Pro to the bakery and use their WiFi.
+On the rare occasions I drive to the laundromat (in a rented car), I can take my MacBook Pro to the bakery and use their WiFi.
 Sometimes I'll take a paper tablet and pen to draft out a new article.
 Sometimes I take my camera and walk around the block shooting photos, if the lighting is good.
 On the occasions I run into someone I know, we just hang out and talk.
 It's very relaxing.